 If you make a conscious effort to train with good form, it will also help you identify any imbalances in your body and allow for improvements when needed – which can prevent injury.

-The physiotherapists at Dublin physiotherapy recommend that active recovery work should be done on rest days or after training sessions.
+The physical therapists at Dublin Physical & Chiropractic recommend that active recovery work should be done on rest days or after training sessions.
 So this is not another workout, but something to improve circulation and help flush out lactic acid which builds up during strenuous exercise.
 It also helps with the removal of waste products from working muscles – allowing them to rebuild for your next training session or game.

 This is usually done at a low intensity so it does not impact muscle strength or endurance.
 This also allows your body to recuperate, rebuild and adapt – without any impact on mood or concentration.

 Often when you are training for an event or playing a competitive sport it is easy to push through the pain barrier.
 However, physical therapists believe that this can be dangerous if done repeatedly over a long period of time.

 When you are not listening to your body, it means that you may be overloading injured areas or simply ignoring symptoms – which can lead to a serious injury down the line if adequate rehabilitation is not undertaken.
 By staying within our limits physical therapists encourage clients to focus on their bodies and understand what they need in order to be in the best shape for training or competition.

 No one likes stretching, but physical therapists know that it is beneficial before and after a workout – no matter what your age.
 If you are not doing any mobility work then this can lead to increased stiffness when working out which means a greater risk of injury.